 - (s) Take the simple average of the adjusted RBA estimate (from step 5.2(n) in the RBA data section) and the adjusted BVAL estimate (from step 5.2(r) in the BVAL data section).
-This is the annual estimate of the return on debt. - (t) For the purposes of clause 5.2, business day means a day other than a Saturday, Sunday or a day recognised as a national public holiday or a public holiday in NSW.
+This is the annual estimate of the return on debt. - (i) For the purposes of clause 5.2the Bloomberg BBB BVAL curve; - (ii) the RBA aggregate measures of Australian BBB corporate bond yields; and - (iii) any other sources of published yield information for corporate bonds which are well recognised and used by market practitioners, to the extent that each of these sources provides yield information for corporate bonds in the BBB credit rating band up to at least a seven year term to maturity, for at least one Business Day during the nominated averaging period.